kimdomenick/docs-as-code-samples/docs/wine-making-made-easy.md

-## Wine making FAQ
+## Beginner wine making FAQ

 **A sample FAQ, using a fun subject - wine making!**

-### I want to make wine.
-What's the first thing I should do?
+### How can I get started making wine at home?

-**Start by reading.**  There are many resources available for new winemakers.
-Some suggested reading/viewing:
+**Start by reading.**

+There are many resources available for new winemakers.
+Here are some suggested reading/viewing options:

 * [Midwest Supplies How-to-Guide](https://www.midwestsupplies.com/blogs/bottled-knowledge/how-to-make-wine)
 * [City Steading Brews Winemaking 101 video](https://www.youtube.com/watch?v=T3I0v6_L-Rg)